Goldfish care guide

-Juvenile goldfish should have a minimum tank size of 50L per fish and they'll need a larger tank as they grow to accommodate their size (an adult goldfish may grow up to 30cm in length).
+Juvenile goldfish should have a minimum tank size of 75L per fish plus 40L for each additional fish.
+Fish will need a larger tank as they grow to accommodate their size (an adult goldfish may grow up to 30cm in length).

 Maintaining a consistent pH level, temperature and aeration will help to create a healthy environment for your fish.
 Goldfish are bigger waste producers than other fish of comparative size; so it's imperative to make sure that you have a good filtration system and keep your tank appropriately stocked.

 Other environment requirements include gravel or substrate, plants, and sheltered areas which may be ornaments, aquatic-friendly rocks and driftwood.
 An air pump can be added to assist water aeration, these are attached to an air stone to create surface agitation and create a bubble effect.
 Tank lighting is optional, but it helps to show off your fish and their setup to its full advantage, and is a necessity for any plants.

 Place your aquarium in a stable environment, one that doesn't have significant changes in temperature or in the path of drafts.
 The tank shouldn't be in direct sunlight as this can cause excessive algae growth and will affect the temperature of the water.

 Never use fly spray, air fragrance or other aerosols around your tank.
 These can be fatal to your fish.
 Fish can also get startled by loud noises and vibrations (like running past or tapping on the aquarium itself) so place your aquarium somewhere it will be relatively undisturbed.

 Make sure you set your tank up near a power supply.